ReactiveCocoa/ReactiveCocoa/Documentation/BasicOperators.md

 ### Pipe

 The `|>` operator can be used to apply a signal operator to a signal.
-Multiple operators can be chained after eachother using the `|>` operator
+Multiple operators can be chained after each other using the `|>` operator

 ```Swift
 intSignal